HomeLifestylePetsWhy Do Cats Attack Pregnant Woman? Ways to Protect Yourself From Feline...

 • Avoid consuming a lot of meat; even when you do, make sure it is thoroughly cooked.

-• Moreover, do not feed a raw diet to your cat as well.
+• Moreover, do not feed your cat a raw diet.
 Only feed them canned or dry food.

 • Cats rely on repetitive routines.
 So, to prepare them for the expected routine post-partum, play with your cat and interact with them at the same time each day to maintain consistency.